-- 7.75 We have not investigated the detail or background to these emails although the claim that Councillor Gillard was contacting the Auditor on behalf of the Council when it appears he had no such authority does cause some concern. - 7.76 It is evident that the Council's employees appear to be working under some degree of stress.
+- 7.72 We have considered all the other information provided to us during our investigation which was relevant to the complaints referred to us.
+From these we have not found any evidence of a breach of the Code of Conduct other than that set out in the above paragraphs. - 7.73 It is evident that the Council's employees appear to be working under some degree of stress.
 This is evidenced by the new Town Clerk's statement that she is under medication for stress diagnosed by her doctor.
-Also the former employee who responded to our request for evidence referred to the infighting and toxic atmosphere at the Council as being a contributory factor for her resignation. - 7.77 We consider the Council needs to recognise that Councillors have a right to legitimately challenge decisions.
-If necessary appropriate procedures should be adopted and followed to facilitate legitimate questioning.
+Also the former employee who responded to our request for evidence referred to the infighting and toxic atmosphere at the Council as being a contributory factor for her resignation.

+7.74 We consider the Council needs to recognise that Councillors have a right to legitimately challenge decisions.
+If necessary appropriate procedures should be adopted and followed.
 We note that the new Town Clerk has begun to review and update the Council's procedures which if accepted and implemented by all the Town Councillors should ensure a more effective governance of the Council.